top of page

 Free Mérida Walking Tour

 One of the best ways to get to know Mérida is walking by its streets.
-Every morning from Monday to Saturday there is a free Mérida walking tour that departs at 9:30 am from Plaza Grande (Calle 60, s/n, 1.9km from Casa Loltún).
+Every morning from Monday to Saturday there is a free Mérida walking tour that departs at 9:30 am from Plaza Grande.
+The tour lasts about 1.5 hours and covers the main highlights of Mérida’s historic center.

 The walking tour is a great way to learn more about the city.
-Although free, you must make a reservation at the Tourist Information Center at the Centro Cultural Olimpio (Calle 62x61, s/n).
+Although free, you should make a reservation at the Tourist Information Center.
 However, this is also possible up to 15 minutes beforehand if there are still places available.
+The meeting point is at the tourism office located beneath the arches of the Palacio Municipal (City Hall) on Plaza Grande.

 Olimpo Cultural Center at Plaza Grande